yurkimus/media-types/readme.md

-# Media types
+# Media Types Listing

-Relation of supported Media Types.
+Listing of supported Media Types.

 All the types are coming from [IANA/media-types](https://www.iana.org/assignments/media-types/media-types.xhtml)